 There are several theories on why endometriosis happens.
 The theory of retrograde menstruation holds that the menstrual blood flows back up through the fallopian tubes and into the peritoneal cavity where the endometrial cells take root and grow.
-Another theory suggests that endometrial cells are carried in the blood or lymph circulation to other areas of the body.
 Whilst these theories may explain the transportation mechanism, they do not explain why even though all women have retrograde menstruation at some time, not all develop endometriosis.

 Perhaps the connection is more due to shared environment than shared genes.
-Indeed, there is strong evidence linking endometriosis with immune system damage caused by the environmental pollutant dioxin.2 A clear dose-response relationship was shown between low levels of dioxin in the diet and development of endometriosis in rhesus monkeys.
-The more dioxin, the worse the endometriosis, according to experiments conducted at the University of Wisconsin.3 Most of our exposure to dioxin comes from food, the biggest source being meat and dairy produce.
+Indeed, there is strong evidence linking endometriosis.
+A clear dose-response relationship was shown between low levels of dioxin in the diet and development of endometriosis in rhesus monkeys.
+The more dioxin, the worse the endometriosis, according to experiments conducted at the University of Wisconsin.
+Most of our exposure to dioxin comes from food, the biggest source being meat and dairy produce.

 Each woman is unique and requires a specialized approach according to her individual biochemistry.
 She responds differently to her environment, may be more or less able to deal with toxicity, and digests and assimilates food differently.